renemonroy/widget/README.md

 The idea behind this fork is to build interesting widgets by using latest technologies from JS, HTML5 and CSS3 only.

-It depends of [Neon Class System](http://github.com/azendal/neon) with its Std Library (8kb in total) without Widget of course, and that's it.
+It depends of [Neon Class System](http://github.com/azendal/neon) with its Std Library (8kb in total) without its Widget implementaion of course, and that's it.